JuliaChenJing/Software-Engineer-Course-Good-Demos/README.md

 # Software-Engineering

-1. JdbcReview	: Check the screenshot.   /nNeed to check the build path and turn on mysql.
+1. JdbcReview	: Check the screenshot.
+Need to check the build path and turn on mysql.
 A good layered JDBC demo with JavaFX.

 2. Exercise_LoginAndAuthorization_Soln   Check the PDF.
      userid = 1   password = 1  private